puneetbahuguna/slems/README.md

 #User can check compliance status of department as well as can check the status of previous compliance with their comments.

 #As soon as all the employees submitted their comments on a compliance it will automatically gets closed.

+#How to run the application.
+#1.Import the project in inteeliJ.
+#2.Run the script of database dump given in the project named slems.sql
+#3.Login to the app by admin.
+Userid -1000 and PWD - admin.
+#4.Start Using it, add employee, regulations and department.

+#Thank you.